Name Change Affidavit Template, Free Download 2026

 Notarize and File with the Court

-Sign the affidavit before a notary public.
-File the notarized affidavit, the name change petition, and all supporting documents with the court clerk.
+Sign the printable name change affidavit before a notary public.
+File the notarized legal name change template, the name change petition, and all supporting documents with the court clerk.
 Pay the court filing fee or submit an in forma pauperis waiver application if you cannot afford the fee.
 After the court grants the order, use it to update your Social Security Administration records, driver's license, and passport (Form DS-60).

 | Feature | Free Template | Custom (AI or Attorney) |